Tanya Bardsley: The Real Housewives of Cheshire

 In January 2015, the British reality TV series The Real Housewives of Cheshire debuted with Tanya Bardsley as one of the original cast members, along with Leanne Brown, Magali Gorré, Ampika Pickston, Lauren Simon and Dawn Ward.
 A British adaptation of the long-running American series The Real Housewives of Orange County, the series follows the lives of a selection of wealthy women in Cheshire.
-Bardsley left the show at the end of 2021 after almost seven years as a main cast member.
+Bardsley left the show at the end of 2021 after almost seven years as a main cast member, however has continued to make semi-regular and guest appearances.

-Bardsley appeared in the spin off The Real Housewives of Cheshire: Christmas Cruising special as a “friend of the housewives” which premiered in November 2022.

 Wellness Hub

-In February 2020, Bardsley created the wellness hub at shop Tanya Bardo Boutique in Wilmslow, Cheshire with John Junior who is a British mental health activist from Wilmslow, Cheshire.
+In February 2020, Bardsley created the wellness hub at shop Tanya Bardo Boutique in Wilmslow, Cheshire with John Junior who is a British mental health activist from Wilmslow.

 Personal life

-Bardsley is married to footballer Phil Bardsley.
-She has four children.
+Bardsley is married to footballer Phil Bardsley and has four children: Rocco, Renz, Ralphi and Gabriella.

 Bardsley has spoken about being diagnosed with dyslexia as an adult.
 In May 2021, Bardsley revealed that she had been diagnosed with ADHD after years of being treated for anxiety.

 Bardsley, on 24 March 2022 closed her shop (Tanya Bardo Boutique) in Wilmslow, after it had been running for 5 years.